mosdef-hub/gmso/docs/contributing.rst

 -----
 Write unit tests
 ****************
-All new functionality in gmso should be tested with automatic unit tests that execute in a few seconds.
+All new functionality in GMSO should be tested with automatic unit tests that execute in a few seconds.
 These tests should attempt to cover all options that the user can select.
 All or most of the added lines of source code should be covered by unit test(s).
 We currently use `pytest <https://docs.pytest.org/en/latest/>`_, which can be executed simply by calling
 `pytest` from the root directory of the package.